 Joseph F. Thomas Jr., materials engineering, mechanical behavior

 Maher S. Amer, Raman spectroscopy, polymers, composites, micromechanics of multi-phase materials

-Richard J. Bethke (chair), signal and systems modeling, analysis and control, stochastic processes
+Richard J. Bethke (emeritus), signal and systems modeling, analysis and control, stochastic processes

 H. Daniel Young, nanochannel materials, multimaterial fibrous materials, laser micromachining and forward transfer techniques

 Graduate AssistantshipAssistantships are available to students on a competitive basis.
 Students awarded assistantship support are eligible for stipends and remission of tuition fees.
 Interest in financial support should be indicated at the time of application.

 ResearchResearch in materials science and engineering is focused around processing, structure, properties, and performance of metals, ceramics, polymers, and composites.
 Current programs include studies of super conducting ceramics, polymer, ceramic, titanium, carbon matrix composites, and nickel and titanium based alloys, as well as advanced nano- and meso- systems.

 The department hosts a variety of sophisticated materials and research equipment.
 This includes a scanning transmission electron microscope with associated specimen preparation equipment, state-of-the-art micro-Raman spectroscopy, high-resolution x-ray photoelectron spectroscopy (XPS), and unique controlled-atmosphere high temperature deformation testing facilities.
 The department also has standard laboratory equipment for fabrication and testing of materials such as mechanical testing machines, scanning electron microscopes, an x-ray diffractometer, furnaces, microhardness testers, and optical microscopes.